Cobrettie/notes/topics/javascript.md

 The complete JavaScript implementation is made up of three distinct parts:

--   The Core (based on ECMAScript spec)
+-   The Core (based on ECMAScript specs)
 -   The Document Object Model (DOM)
 -   The Browser Object Model (BOM)